What is Electronic Waste

 Electronic waste turned into a global industry worth billions of dollars due to the rapid growth and popularity of home electronics, from laptops to smartphones to flat-screen televisions.

 E-waste pertains to electronic equipment that has lost its value to their users or no longer satisfies their original purpose.
 The technological advances created a global challenge: what to do with e-waste?

 according to The Global E-waste Monitor – 2017, E-waste added 44.7 million metric tons (49.3 million tons) of trash worldwide!
 Only 20% was officially tracked and adequately, despite that electronic waste contains billions of dollars’ worth of precious metals and other valuable components.

 Impacts On Human Health

-By 2017, 66% of the world’s population have some national e-waste regulation, compared to 44% just three years prior.
+From 44%, the world’s population that have some national e-waste regulation increased to 66% in 2017.
 This jump is mainly due to India, which tightened its e-waste management rules in 2016.
-The report notes, however, that no guarantee exists that regulations are enforced effectively.
-Even among countries with rules on the books, many don’t cover all kinds of e-waste.
+But this does not guarantee that the rules are strictly enforced.
+Even in other countries with rules, many still don’t cover all kinds of e-waste.

 It calls for enhanced efforts to develop e-waste policies and improve e-waste reporting as crucial steps toward correcting these deficits.